-But here it is also necessary to mention that this situation was observed exclusively in samurai families, while in all other classes the position of a woman was not so depressing.
-So, despite the influence of Buddhism, women of other castes of Japan of that time enjoyed considerable rights: peasants and artisans, for example, marriages were more often with the consent of the bride and groom themselves.
-Although in the caste families, the position of each family member was differentiated, and women occupied a different, lower position than men.
+But here it is also necessary to mention that a similar state of affairs was observed exclusively in samurai families, while in all other estates the position of women was not so depressing.
+So, despite the influence of Buddhism, women of other castes in Japan of that time retained considerable rights: for peasants and artisans, for example, marriages were much more often by the consent of the bride and groom themselves.
+Although in the families of these castes, the position of each family member was differentiated, and women occupied a different, lower position than men.

 This state of affairs persisted until the end of the 19th century, before the Meiji Restoration reforms.
 One of the consequences of the accompanying changes was the elimination of caste boundaries, which until then had not only established a hierarchy of subordination to the military elite, but also served as a kind of guarantee for the preservation of the customs and traditions of each social stratum.
 Now, in the Meiji era, samurai values and customs began to permeate the whole society completely.